 And it was very enjoyable – another gorgeous sunny day, good temperature, nice views, happy faces, cold Aquarius … what more can you wish for?
 As we came to Morgade we met a Danish lady who was just leaving so we even got a table in the sun in the back garden, the place was packed.
 We bought a punnet of raspberries and walked along the typically Galician moss covered stone walls with trees leaning over them to create a tunnel of greenery and dappled sun … such as in the ONE pic I managed to take that day!

 About half way there we heard a pilgrim approaching with angry steps and sticks.
 When I turned around she seemed familiar – she was a friend of a Canadian woman I had met briefly in Rabanal, and we had never even been introduced.
 So I asked her if she was indeed the Danish woman, to which the peregrina answered sternly: ‘No, I am not the Danish woman!’
-I was sure it was her though and started asking her about it.
+I was sure it was her though and asked her about her Canadian friend, who I hadn’t seen in a while.
 As we talked, we walked, and then we were three.
 B, who was German (not Danish), had walked from St Jean and was feeling the effect of The Sarria Thing badly.
 I could relate, and A represented the Sarrians with her gentle joy at being on the Camino.
 By the time we got to the place I call the Reggae Bar (it always plays good music) in Mercadoiro, it felt like we had known each other for ages.

 Then there was the accommodation thing.
 B had a private room, A wanted one to deal with her jetlag, so we decided to go in there together and ask for a room for her or one for us to share.
 But first we had to get there …